gardusig/road2senior/preparation/README.md

      - Id (primary key if sql)
      - Brilliant 256 character thoughts
    - Subscription db TODO
-1. Understand the expected traffic by asking more dumb questions.
-Don't forget to guess a few answers to keep the conversation fluid
+1. Understand the forecasts by asking more dumb questions (try guessing a few answers to keep the conversation fluid)
    - How many users?
    - How many requests per day?
    - Write/read ratio?
    - Budget/Timeline (startups does not allow to evaluate many alternatives)
+   - Integrations
      - Auth layer/system
      - Metrics collection
-   - Log system
+     - Log
+   - Preferences:
      - Data formats (monoliths are easier to handle, better consistency)
        - protocol buffers
        - json
        - xml
        - smoke signal
      - Communication (monoliths are easier to handle, better consistency)
        - HTTP
        - gRPC
    - Availability.
 What is more important, consistency or speed?
      - Considering medical and bank stuff, consistency is very important
      - Brilliant 256 character thoughts?
 Nah, as quick as possible, no one will die if one disappear